scality/backbeat/docs/replication-retry.md

   will overwrite the destination master version if replicating to a public cloud.

-* Using Redis' [SCAN](https://redis.io/commands/scan)), with a default [COUNT](https://redis.io/commands/scan#the-count-option) of 1000, allows us to
+* Using Redis' [SCAN](https://redis.io/commands/scan), with a default [COUNT](https://redis.io/commands/scan#the-count-option) of 1000, allows us to
   search for particular key matches and search all keys.
-However, [SCAN](https://redis.io/commands/scan) does not guarantee any number of elements being returned at each iteration.
-Consequently, we cannot guarantee a pre-defined number of failed version in the response listing.
+However, [SCAN](https://redis.io/commands/scan) does not guarantee any number of elements being returned at each iteration so we cannot guarantee a pre-defined number of failed version in the response listing.

 ## Rejected Options